vtjnash/kindle-vnc/README.md

 Kindle VNC Server & Client
 =======================

 Simple VNC-like server and client for Kindle 3+ using plain old HTML.
-However, it does not use the RFB protocol, but a series of JPEG frames.
+However, it does not use the RFB protocol, but a series of PNG frames.

 ## Requirements

- - Python 2
+ - Python 3
- - wxPython
- - jpegtran (optional)
+ - Pillow

 ## Usage

-Run `./server.py` and connect to `http://[local_address]:5900` using your Kindle's web browser.
+Run `./server.py [port]` and connect to `http://[local_address]:5900` using your Kindle's web browser.
 For configuration options look at the top of the `server.py` file.

 ## Screenshot